BenGriffith/tollway-traffic/README.md

 - Within your Google Cloud Project, create a service account for pubsub
     - Download the service account key
     - Change the filename to something easy to use such as `pubsub.json`
+    - Remove `pubsub-template.json` from `service_account/` directory
     - Move `pubsub.json` to the `service_account/` directory
 - Install Terraform (please [follow this link](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for reference)

 Terraform is used to handle the creation/deletion of Google Cloud resources.
-To review the simple setup, please navigate to `/terraform` where you will find two files `main.tf` and `variable.tf`.
+To review/configure the setup, please navigate to `/terraform` where you will find two files: `main.tf` and `variable.tf`.

 Next, please provide values for the following environment variables: